en flag +1 214 306 68 37

 1. Account and contact information

-As a rule, information about your customers is stored in both Salesforce and your ERP systems, with CRM focused on leads and sales data and ERP on billing information.
+As a rule, information about your clients is stored in both Salesforce and your ERP systems, with CRM focused on leads and sales data and ERP on billing information.
 The more places to store customer data, the more chances you’ll end up with inconsistent customer profiles.
 That is why account and contact integration can be a good starting point for you.
 At first, you can transfer customer information from your ERP system to Salesforce and then configure a two-way integration.
 This way, you’ll synchronize customer data entered in one platform with another instead of updating information in two platforms separately.

 2. Invoices and payment history